ms/buildtogether.tech/src/communicate/index.md

 template: page
 ---

-Knowing how to steer and change gears isn't all there is to driving---you need to know how to signal when you're turning or changing lanes.
+Knowing how to steer and change gears isn't all there is to driving—you need to know how to signal when you're turning or changing lanes.
 Similarly, knowing how to commit to Git and do a code review are necessary but not sufficient for working with other programmers.
 This chapter therefore looks at how to